Is Vodka Made From Potatoes (Real Facts)

 Other Agricultural Sources

-While potatoes and grains are the most commonly used ingredients for vodka production, various other agricultural sources can also be utilized.
+While vodka producers commonly use potatoes and grains as ingredients, they can also utilize various other agricultural sources.
 Fruits like grapes or apples can produce vodka with distinct fruit-forward flavors, offering a refreshing twist to traditional vodka profiles.
 Additionally, alternative agricultural sources like sugar beets or corn can provide new and exciting possibilities for vodka enthusiasts.

 Non-Agricultural Vodka